cvc5/ethos/user_manual.md

 - A set of commands for specifying proofs (`step`, `assume`, and so on), whose syntax closely follows the Alethe proof format (for details see []).
 - A command `declare-rule` for defining proof rules.

-The ALF checker alfc extends this language with several features:
+The Ethos ethos extends this language with several features:
 - A library of operations (`alf.add`, `alf.mul`, `alf.concat`, `alf.extract`) for performing computations over values.
 - A command `program` for defining side conditions as ordered list of rewrite rules.
 - A command `declare-oracle-fun` for user-provided oracles, that is, functions whose semantics are given by external binaries.
 Oracles can be used e.g. for modular proof checking.